-There are a number of reasons to write a will.
-The legally binding document will help you to determine what happens to your estate should you pass away, so you can effectively pass on your property, money, and personal possessions to your loved ones or a charity.
+There are a number of reasons to write a will, and also ensure that will is valid.
+This legally binding document will help you to determine what happens to your estate should you pass away.
+In turn, you can effectively pass on your property, money, and personal possessions to your loved ones or a charity.

-What’s more, it will ensure you do not pay for more inheritance tax than necessary.
+Moreover, a valid will ensures you do not pay far more inheritance tax monies than necessary.

 However, to legally execute a will, you must adhere to a number of strict rules stated in Section 9 of the Wills Act 1837.
-Read the below advice on how to ensure your will is valid.
+Read our legal advice below on how to ensure your will is valid.

 How to Write a Valid Will

-- Have signed a will in the presence of two witnesses over 18 years old
+- Fourth, do so in the presence of two witnesses over 18 years old.

-For a will to be deemed legally valid, it must be handwritten in either pencil or ink.
-Yet, it can be typed into electronic format, but the above rules must be adhered to.
+To deem a will legally valid, it must be handwritten in either pencil or ink.
+Additionally, it can be typewritten into electronic format, so long as it adheres to the above rules.

-If you are choosing to handwrite a will, it is beneficial to write it with ink to ensure it cannot be amended or argued.
-If you don’t, it is possible for someone to state a testator was undecided about a section of a will, so wrote it in pencil.
+If you choose to handwrite a will, write it with ink to ensure it avoids amending or contesting.
+Otherwise, a challenger might state a testator wasn’t certain about a section of a will, so wrote it in pencil.

 The Signing of a Will

 It is imperative that two witnesses watch a testator sign a will.
 If one or both witnesses do not watch the signing, the will isn’t legally valid, and it could provide others with grounds for challenging a will.
-For this reason, the witnesses must be aware that their role is to watch you sign the document to ensure its validity.
+For this reason, the witnesses must know their role is to watch you sign the document to ensure its validity.

-Also, while they do not need to know your wishes within the document, they must be aware that they are watching the signing of your will.
-What’s more, they will need to declare their presence by both signing their signature, which must be witnessed by the testator.
+Also, it’s clear that they do not need to know your wishes within the document.
+Yet, as they witness you doing it, they must be aware that they are watching the signing of your will.
+Furthermore, they need to declare their presence by both signing their signature.

 Who Can Be a Witness?